BIO00087H Workshop 2: Linux IV

 history | grep gzip

 With so many files it is it important to keep your directory tidy.
-Tidy up by making a directory called workshop 3
+Tidy up by:

 , and moving all the files in there.
 We’ll use these files next time.